 1) Lemon Garlic Scallop Pasta

-If you are the kind that enjoys richly flavored meals, then the savory lemon garlic pasta will entertain your taste buds.
+If you are the kind that enjoys richly flavoured meals, then the savoury lemon garlic pasta will entertain your taste buds.
 The process entails scallops searing to brown.
 Afterward, use some oil, a little butter, and top it with garlic including lemon juice.
 Serve it warm and enjoy yourself with friends and family.

 2) Herb and Garlic Salad